Kwangkee/rPPG/rPPG@DanielMcduff.md

 ## MMPD
 MMPD: Multi-Domain Mobile Video Physiology Dataset, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=MMPD%3A+Multi-Domain+Mobile+Video+Physiology+Dataset&btnG=

+- In an effort to help the field advance, we present the Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours of recordings from mobile phones of 33 subjects.
+The dataset was designed to capture videos with greater representation across skin tone, body motion, and lighting conditions.
+MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the rPPG-toolbox [1].
+The Github repository of our dataset: https://github.com/McJackTang/
+MMPD_rPPG_dataset.
 - Finally, many of the existing public rPPG datasets were recorded using digital single-lens reflex (DSLR) camera or devices from specialist imaging companies.
 This is in contrast with the types of cameras that are most ubiquitous, namely smartphone cameras.
 Video recorded with a DSLR is not the same as that recorded with a “selfie” camera.